screeps/docs/api/source/StructureInvaderCore.md

 public ramparts around it, and doesn't perform any actions.
 While in this stage it's invulnerable to attacks (has `EFFECT_INVULNERABILITY` enabled).
 When the `ticksToDeploy` timer is over, it spawns structures around it and starts spawning creeps, becomes vulnerable, and receives `EFFECT_COLLAPSE_TIMER` which will remove the stronghold when this timer is over.

-An active Invader Core spawns level-0 Invader Cores in neighbor rooms.
+An active Invader Core spawns level-0 Invader Cores in neutral neighbor rooms inside the sector.
 These lesser Invader Cores are spawned near the room controller and don't perform any activity except reserving/attacking the controller.
 One Invader Core can spawn up to 10 lesser Cores during its lifetime.